Critical Thinking in Nursing: Why It's Important and How to Improve

 - Take time to communicate with your patients

 Mikal-Flynn claims these efforts strengthen the team and "directly adds to and enhances critical thinking abilities."
-Spending time communicating with your peers can give you different perspectives while strengthening the relationship between you and the attending physicians, and keeping up with the latest medical journals will keep your knowledge current and your skills ahead of the curve.
+Spending time communicating with your peers can give you different perspectives while strengthening the relationship between you and the attending physicians.
+Keeping up with the latest medical findings and nursing care models will also keep your knowledge current and your skills ahead of the curve.

 Going over your decisions and interactions lets you analyze them in a low-pressure setting with a critical eye.
 Finding things you could have done differently helps you make better decisions in the future when faced with similar scenarios.
-Lundy also says, "Have an evaluation tool that helps you assess your critical thinking growth and development."
-Evaluation tools for critical thinking in nursing are easy to find and can give you a big-picture view of the evolution of your skills.
+Lundy also suggests, "Have an evaluation tool that helps you assess your critical thinking growth and development."

 Critical thinking in nursing is a skill that can be learned and improved, so make sure you're enhancing your skills daily using the tools available to you.
 "Utilizing clinical debriefing is essential," says Mikal-Flynn.
 "It is a time to pull apart clinical decisions and add, subtract and enhance content."

 You can also practice your critical thinking skills outside of the workplace.
-The Foundation for Critical Thinking, a 501(c)3 organization, offers nine suggestions to develop your critical thinking strategy that include daily, weekly and monthly goals for personal growth, along with tools and tips to create better self-awareness.
+The Foundation for Critical Thinking offers nine suggestions to develop your critical thinking strategy that include daily, weekly and monthly goals for personal growth, along with tools and tips to create better self-awareness.